hudsonbay/job_processor/README.md

 iex (3)> Process.whereis(Jobber.JobRunner)
 ```

 You will see the identifier will be different because the supervisor was restarted because it was uncapable of restarting that process, **ensuring the reliability of the system**.
-In this case, it happens because the GenServer has `:transient` restarting strategy.
+In this case, it happens because the GenServer has a `:transient` restarting strategy.

+**PD:** In other branches we can see different implementations for solutions to the same problem